silshack/spring2016/_posts/tommytester/2016-01-20-tommy-badpost.md

 ---
-author: Tommy Turtle
+author: tommytester
-title: "Tommy's bad example post
+title: "Tommy's bad example post"
+layout: post
 ---

 This is a bad post that I am sumbitting only to be helpful.
 I know none of my classmates would ever intentionally make